Fudan-iGEM/2024-wiki/src/notebook.md

 After returning to [Shanghai](https://en.wikipedia.org/wiki/Shanghai), we interviewed [Professor Zhu](/fudan/human-practices/#c3-2-discuss-with-professor-zhu-xiuping) on nanoparticle safety.

-We continued our molecular cloning, and engaged with Professor Don W. Cleveland in scientific discussions (low left of [the image](#fig7)).
+We continued our molecular cloning, and engaged with Professor Don W. Cleveland in a scientific discussions about [the future and responsibility](/fudan/human-practices/#section-7-future-and-responsibility) of our project (low left of [the image](#fig7)).

-面向 high school students 活动介绍 需要链接去页面

 <div style="text-align: center;" id="fig7">
     <img src="https://static.igem.wiki/teams/5115/notebook/july-1.jpg" style="width:100%">